 A few years ago I was searching for free, easy-to-use creation tools for students that were compatible with multiple devices.
 I was getting ready to lead a workshop for teachers on writing in the digital world, and I knew there would be a mix of devices in the session.
 I came across two awesome, free tools – then called Adobe Voice and Adobe Slate.
-It didn’t take long for me to see just how powerful these two tools could be in the hands of students and educators who were ready to document and share their learning.
+It didn’t take long for me to see just how powerful these two tools could be in the hands of students.

 If you’re a regular follower of my website or subscribe to my free Monday newsletter, you know how much I love the Adobe Spark tools.
-If we’ve met at an event where I’ve shared the Spark tools – like FETC this past week – you’ve probably heard me raving about these Spark or watched along with other attendees as I’ve shared examples of student work created with Spark Page, Spark Video, and Spark Post.
+If we’ve met at an event where I’ve shared the Spark tools – like FETC this past week – you’ve probably heard me raving about Spark.
+Or maybe you watched along with other attendees as I’ve shared examples of student work created with Spark Page, Spark Video, and Spark Post.
 New to the Spark tools and want to see what all the buzz is about?
 Click here to learn more about Spark.

 Adobe Spark Announcement

-Well, last week the team at Adobe Education made a big announcement that will make access to Adobe Spark and all of its features easier for students of all ages.
-Now, I’ve been on Twitter for almost six years, and on Tuesday I tweeted the press release from Adobe sharing this news… As I’m writing this blog post draft that one tweet has had over 400 retweets and more than 600 likes – far and away the most popular tweet I’ve ever shared.
+Well, last week the team at Adobe Education made a big announcement.
+They will make access to Adobe Spark and all of its features easier for students of all ages.
+Now, I’ve been on Twitter for almost six years.
+On Tuesday I tweeted the press release from Adobe sharing this news… As I’m writing this blog post draft that one tweet has had over 400 retweets and more than 600 likes – far and away the most popular tweet I’ve ever shared.
 Click here to see the latest numbers.

 So what did this tell me?
 I’m not the only one who was grinning ear to ear with excitement over the big announcement from Adobe Education.
 Educators from all of the world agreed, this announcement is a big deal.
 Why?
 Well Spark, and all of Creative Cloud will now be available to all students, including minors, with school login.
 The new School I.D. integration will let students access Spark and Creative Cloud apps with single sign-on.
-This feature means students can use their school identification to log into these applications at school or at home – letting them create anywhere, anytime!
+This feature means students can use their school identification to log into these applications at school or at home.
+Now they can create anywhere, anytime!
 Click here to see the full press release with even more details.

-In addition to the big news about Spark being available for students who are under-13, Spark Premium will also be available to all schools and universities at no cost starting in April.
+Spark Premium will also be available to all schools and universities at no cost starting in April.
+This is in addition to the big news about Spark being available for students who are under-13.
 The Spark Premium features are fantastic.
-I use them all of the time to create images for social sharing, slides for presentations, and videos to share updates and new blog posts.
+I use them all of the time to create images for social sharing and slides for presentations.
+Also, I’ve used videos to share updates and new blog posts.
 I wrote two posts at the end of last year that discuss how the Spark Premium features can be used for school branding and personal branding.

 Storytelling in K-12

 As a former elementary school teacher and someone who now works with educators and students of all ages, this news was especially fantastic.
-The fact that students of any age will now be able to access the Spark tools opens up a world of possibilities for children as storytellers of all ages.
-One of the reasons I love these open-ended creation tools is how easy it is for students to jump in and get started.
+Students of any age will now be able to access the Spark tools.
+This opens up a world of possibilities for children as storytellers of all ages!
+I love these open-ended creation tools is how easy it is for students to jump in and get started.

 Why is storytelling important for students of all ages?
 If you’ve ever walked into a kindergarten classroom, you know most five-year-olds have a story to tell you.
 They might share what they ate for breakfast, a funny thing that happened with their puppy, or tell you all about the castle they’ve built in the corner of the classroom.
 Although older students might model their own storytelling after a YouTube star or blogger, or write a lab report or business proposal, students of all ages have stories to tell.